jlewi/foyle/docs/content/en/docs/blog/effectiveness_of_human_feedback.md

 ---
 title: The Unreasonable Effectiveness of Human Feedback
-linkTitle: Effectiveness of Human Feedback
+linkTitle: The Unreasonable Effectiveness of Human Feedback
 date: 2024-06-11
 author: "[Jeremy Lewi](https://lewi.us/about)"
 type: blog